Milestone Financial South Canterbury

 Your initial consultation is always free of charge.

-Once we have an understanding of your situation and agree on the nature and scope of the relationship, there may be a fee for advice, this is situational dependant and will be disclosed prior to work being carried out.
+Once we have an understanding of your situation and agree on the nature and scope of the relationship, there may be a fee for advice, this is dependent on the complexity of your situation and will be disclosed prior to work being carried out.
 This may be set at a pre agreed fixed price or charged at an hourly rate as agreed by both parties, payable on receipt of invoice.

 Depending on what you choose to implement there will be other on going fees or costs these will be disclosed at the time.